tenaciousRas/ledwax-photon-firmware/README.md

 >	idx : set stripIndex - the current strip being controlled.
 All following commands will be executed against this LED strip.
 Valid values are 0 - (NUM_STRIPS - 1).
 Default is 0.

->	col : set modeColor - the LED pixel color.  cmd-value must ahere to the following format:
+>	col : set modeColor - the LED pixel color.  cmd-value must adhere to the following format:

 >		[mode-color-index],[24-bit-integer]
 >	where mode-color-index is the index of the mode color (family 1 display mode) to set
 >	valid color values are 0 - 16777215 (24-bit integer)

 >	brt : set brightness - the strip brightness.
 Valid values are from 0 (0% = full off) to 1023 (100% = full on).
 NOTE:  even though brightness is stored as a 10-bit value, it is currently displayed as an 8-bit value.
 Thus a value of 1023 in 10-bit storage corresponds to a display value of 255 in brightness.
-Brightness is stored sepearately from color in firmware.
+Brightness is stored separately from color in firmware.

 >	mod : set dispMode - the strip display mode.
 Valid values are:

 >		0. solid color (default) : 1 user-defined color displayed on strip
->		1. fade terawatt industries colors : display TW colors, across entire strip - alernate entire strip bewtween colors
+>		1. fade terawatt industries colors : display TW colors, across entire strip - alternate entire strip between colors
->		2. fade random colors : display 2 random colors, across entire strip - alernate entire strip bewtween colors
+>		2. fade random colors : display 2 random colors, across entire strip - alternate entire strip between colors
->		10. fade two colors : display 2 user-defined colors, across entire strip - alernate entire strip bewtween colors
+>		10. fade two colors : display 2 user-defined colors, across entire strip - alternate entire strip between colors
->		11. fade three colors : display 3 user-defined colors, across entire strip - alernate entire strip bewtween colors
+>		11. fade three colors : display 3 user-defined colors, across entire strip - alternate entire strip between colors
 >		12. two alternating colors : 2 user-defined colors, displayed on alternating pixels
 >		13. terawatt industries alternating colors : TW colors, displayed on alternating pixels
 >		14. three alternating colors : 3 user-defined colors, displayed on alternating pixels